davchezt/TickCollectorPluginUE4/README.md

 class YOURPOJECT_API AMyAwesomeClass : public AActor, public ITickCollectorInterface
 ```

-- Add this to your beginplay:
+- Add this to your beginplay: (note: you can directly call AddObjectToCollection() too, which is declared in interface)

 ```cpp